Houston hangs a hundred on Tulsa

 Fame Shined On Many From That Game

 Twenty members of the ’68 Cougar team would be selected in the NFL Draft.
 Larry Gatlin topped the country music charts.
 Elmo Wright became a member of the College Football Hall of Fame.
-Wade Phillips became a household name as a head coach for 6 different NFL teams.
+Wade Phillips became a household name as a head coach for six different NFL teams.
 But the most famous alum from that infamous game didn’t even play for the Coogs.
-In fact, he didn’t even make the trip to Houston.
+He didn’t even make the trip to Houston.

 Dr. Phil shared the story of the game on Letterman in 2013: